Rail transport: Passenger trains

+Urban rail

-Rapid transit is an intracity system built in large cities and has the highest capacity of any passenger transport system.
-It is usually grade-separated and commonly built underground or elevated.
-At street level, smaller trams can be used.
-Light rails are upgraded trams that have step-free access, their own right-of-way and sometimes sections underground.
-Monorail systems are elevated, medium-capacity systems.
-A people mover is a driverless, grade-separated train that serves only a few stations, as a shuttle.
+Rapid transit refers to systems built in large cities and has the highest capacity of any passenger transport system.
+It is grade-separated and commonly built underground or elevated.
 Due to the lack of uniformity of rapid transit systems, route alignment varies, with diverse rights-of-way (private land, side of road, street median) and geometric characteristics (sharp or broad curves, steep or gentle grades).
 For instance, the Chicago 'L' trains are designed with extremely short cars to negotiate the sharp curves in the Loop.
 New Jersey's PATH has similar-sized cars to accommodate curves in the trans-Hudson tunnels.
 San Francisco's BART operates large cars on its routes.

+At street level, smaller trams can be used.
+Light rail systems use upgraded tram technology that have their own right-of-way and sometimes sections underground.
+Monorail systems are elevated, medium-capacity systems.
+A people mover is a driver-less, grade-separated vehicle that serves only a few stations, often as a shuttle or in a loop.
+Systems with larger capacity are designated automated guideway transit.